developing-bioinformatics/R4bio/syllabus.md

 ## Grading Policies

-Grading for this course is based on 13 equally weighted assignments.
+Grading for this course is based on weekly assignments and a final project.

 Exercises in assignments will be graded as follows: